Jubatian/rrpge-spec/specs/kcall.rst

 - Cycles: 800
 - Host:   Required.
 - N/S:    The target area may always be zeroed to indicate no files.
-- Param0: File name page in Data memory.
+- Param1: File name page in Data memory.
-- Param1: File name offset in page (only bits 7-12 are used).
+- Param2: File name offset in page (only bits 7-11 are used).
 - Ret.
 A: Index of kernel task or 0x8000 if no more task slots are available.

 Finds and fills in the next valid file after the one passed.
-The passed file name does not need to be valid.
+The passed file name does not need to be valid (zero terminated UTF-8 string).
 If there are no files after the given name, fills the area with zeroes (empty string).

 Zero (terminator) at a character position is always the first entry for that position.
 0xFF (which is invalid in a file name) is always the last entry.